kanakomaki/styleGAN_project/readme.md

 This is a prototype version

 # setup command
+## install in development mode
+pip install -e .
+## install in production mode
-pip install ./text2image
+pip install .

 # run command
 python main.py